prgress/dashcord/README.md

 ## Documentation

-For the current moment, documentation is not available; however, it will be in the near future.
+For the moment, documentation is not available; however, it will be in the near future.
 For now please read the [examples](https://github.com/prgress/dashcord/tree/master/examples/), and join the support server linked bellow for more help.

 ## Quick links